Whatsapp Icon

 ADVANCED OR METASTATIC LIVER CANCERS

-Early hepatic cancer has spread to the lymph nodes or to other organs.
+Early hepatic cancer has spread to the lymph nodes or other organs.
 Because these cancers are widespread, they are not surgically treatable.
 If the liver works well enough (Child-Pugh class A or B), the targeted therapy drugs sorafenib (Nexavar) or lenvatinib (Lenvima) may help regulate cancer growth for a while and may enable you to live longer.
 Other targeted drugs, such as regorafenib (Stivarga), cabozantinib (Cabometyx), or ramucirumab (Cyramza), are possible if these drugs no longer function.
 It may also be helpful for immunotherapy drugs such as pembrolizumab (Keytruda), nivolumab (Opdivo), or nivolumab with ipilimumab (Yervoy).

 RECURRENT LIVER CANCER TREATMENT

 Treatment of liver cancer that occurs after initial therapy depends on several factors including when it occurs, the type of initial therapy and how well the liver works.
-Patients with localized resectable disease that recur in the liver may be eligible for additional surgery or for local treatments such as ablation or embolism.
+Patients with localized resectable disease that recurs in the liver may be eligible for additional surgery or local treatments such as ablation or embolism.
 Targeted therapy, immunotherapy, or chemotherapy drugs can be options when the cancer is widespread.

 COLON CANCER TREATMENT IN INDIA